Sweet Potato Gratin with Goat Cheese, Parmesan, and Thyme (Video)

 Whisk together the softened goat cheese, thyme, and half and half.
 Spread half the goat cheese mixture over the sweet potatoes.
 Top that with half the Parmesan.
 Make another layer of seasoned sweet potatoes, goat cheese mixture, and Parmesan.

-More Tasty Savory Sweet Potatoes to Enjoy:
+More Tasty Savory Sweet Potato Recipes:

 Roasted Sweet Potatoes and Red Onions with Feta ~ Kalyn’s Kitchen